Sensing the Shining

-'Sensing the Shining' explores new ways of visualizing the emotional reaction to movies, exemplified with Stanley Kubrick’s classic 'The Shining'.
+Visualizing the emotional reactions to movies, exemplified with Stanley Kubrick’s classic 'The Shining'.

-Measuring the emotional response of the viewer using Galvanic Skin Response technology, ‘Sensing the Shining’ creates a movie poster that takes the stills from the movie itself to visualize the emotional reactions of the viewer while watching it.
+'Sensing the Shining’ creates a movie poster from the still frames of the movie itself - visualizing the emotional reactions of the viewer while watching it.

 ‘Sensing the Shining’ utilizes GSR (Galvanic Skin Response ) that measures the speed of an electromagnetic pulse between two sensors attached to two different fingers.

 An emotional response increases the sweat level on the human skin which also increases the speed of the impulse travelling between the contacts.

 Throughout the movie the sensor measures the emotional reaction of the viewer in 0.2 second intervals.

 The movie is then exported frame by frame in the same intervals as the sensor measurements to have a matching frame for each value of the data.

 Each frame's width is then cropped according to its corresponding data value